fpulvi/fpulvi.github.io/_posts/2017-03-22-AB-Testing.md

-Assume a situation in which we are developing and managing our fitness mobile application.
+We are developing and managing our fitness mobile application.
 Each new feature should be carefully developed and tested.
 Let's image we want to test the impact on the loading time of a new feature and we have just 24h to test it.

 Before the start of the hypothesis testing, we should generate our dummy data.